Temigo/nu-wiki/chain/train.md

 > TODO merge this code into `DeepLearnPhysics/lartpc_mlreco3d`

+Let's see what are the outputs of this configuration.

+### Outputs

 ## Training step by step
 For better results the chain should be trained step by step.
 The order is usually the following: